LukaUdovicic02/GMD1/Blogs/DevUpdate#1.md

 4.Integrated dynamic soundtrack for Menu UI and Game it self.
 5.Introduced health system and game over screen for decisive outcomes.
 6.Added main menu along with background image.
+7.When player is pressing the shoot button if other player is getting hit it deals damage to the other player